useful-forks/useful-forks.github.io/README.md

 This button will only appear when you visit GitHub repositories, and clicking it opens a new tab that will automatically trigger a search using [the online tool](#online-tool).

-Please note that I will not be updating the [GitHub Releases](https://github.com/useful-forks/useful-forks.github.io/releases) page with the most updated versions.
-I will officially go through the Web Store for updates.
+Please note that this project will not be updating the [GitHub Releases](https://github.com/useful-forks/useful-forks.github.io/releases) page anymore.
+We will now go through Chrome's Web Store to publish updates.

 ### Refined GitHub
 [Refined GitHub](https://github.com/sindresorhus/refined-github) is an ensemble of tools and tweaks aimed at improving your GitHub experience.